East Fallowfield Parks and Recreation Committee

 How Far We’ve Come !!

 Phase I of East Fallowfield Community Park was completed in 2010 and was funded by East Fallowfield Township, PA Department of Conservation and Natural Resources, and the County of Chester.
-Improvements completed as part of Phase I include the paved trail, playground, paved parking lot, the rain gardens, and landscape plantings.
+Improvements completed as part of Phase I included the paved trail, playground, paved parking lot, the rain gardens, and landscape plantings.

 In 2011, the Park & Recreation Commission constructed the picnic pavilion and the wetlands footbridge at the pond.
 The pavilion has become a very popular addition for Park users and has served as the center of several Park events.
-It also adds a very attractive feature to the landscape of the Park.
+It also added a very attractive feature to the landscape of the Park.
 The pavilion was constructed with funding from the Township and the PA Department of Conservation and Natural Resources.

-In 2012 and 2013 efforts focused on applying for state and county grants for the bridge and trail improvements.
+In 2012 and 2013 efforts focused on applying for state and county grants for bridge and trail improvements.
 2014 focused on the engineering design and specifications for the improvements, pursuing grant funding for a Park Stewardship and Vegetation/Habitat Management Plan, planning replacement of the 3 Park entrance and road-side signs, planning a new informational kiosk for the Lower Meadow Trail, and initial planning for the tree planting project to enhance the wetlands in the upper meadow, among other activities.

 East Fallowfield Township